roadrunner-server/roadrunner-docs/docs/en/kv/boltdb.md

 ## Options

-Below is a more detailed description of each of the boltdb-specific options:
+Below is a more detailed description of the various boltdb options.:

 ### File